How to Detox from Sugar – the Easy Way!

 Find Activities that Distract

 I found that adding in a daily workout helped to not think about the sugar that I wasn’t eating.
 It doesn’t have to be an epic workout, just a short 30 min workout video or a quick run around the block will do.
-But, if you work out super hard (for example, my personal fave: the Focus T25 workouts which are only 25 mins a day) you should feel like heaving and not eating, so that’s a bonus.
-(I’m obviously kidding here, but those of you who do rigorous cardio with weights know that feeling I’m talking about).
+But, if you work out super hard (for example, my personal fave: the Focus T25 workouts which are only 25 mins a day) I found my cravings for sugar usually went away.

 The first initial weeks of my sugar cleanse happened to be very busy ones at work, so I was fortunate in that way.
 Keeping my mind busy on tasks and deadlines gave me less time to worry about when my next snack was coming.